blue-marble/gridpath/doc/source/functionality.rst

 function (see :ref:`objective-section-ref`).

-Like with GridPath 'projects,' transmission lines must be assigned a capacity type, which determines their capacity availability and costs, and an operational type, which determines their operational characteristics and costs.
+Like with GridPath 'projects,' transmission lines must be assigned a capacity type, which determines their capacity and costs, and an operational type, which determines their operational characteristics and costs.

 The transmission network in GridPath can currently be modeled using a linear transport model or using DC power flow (see Transmission Operational Types).
 In